 The termination of a marriage is finalised through a divorce decree.
 The German Civil Code (BGB) governs divorce in the provisions §§ 1564 BGB.
-A marriage is considered as failed when the marital cohabitation is not existent anymore.
+A marriage is considered “failed” when marital cohabitation is nonexistent.

 However, this consideration can be disproved in particular cases.
-Then even if the other spouse is contesting, it can be possible to achieve a divorce earlier than three years.
-This requires detailed presentation in front of the court by an experienced divorce lawyer.
+Even if the other spouse is contesting, it can be possible to divorce earlier than three years.
+This requires a detailed presentation in front of the court by an experienced lawyer in German divorce law.

-Yet, moving out must be well thought through as this act can trigger several consequences.
-Particularly where children are involved, moving out without them can later have an impact on the right to determine the residence of the children or even on the right of custody.
+Yet, moving out must be well thought through, as this act can trigger several consequences.
+Mainly where children are involved, moving out without them can later impact the right to determine the children’s residence or even the right of custody.
 Therefore, this step should be carefully considered.
-More detailed information concerning this can be found in the section ‘Right of custody and right to determine the right of residence’.

-In addition, the question of which spouse may continue to use the formerly shared home arises.
-If one spouse leaves and does not show a serious intention to return, it will irrevocably be assumed that (s)he surrenders her or his right of use to the other spouse.
-Thus, before leaving the shared home, legal advice from a divorce lawyer should be sought.
+Besides, the question of which the spouse may continue to use the formerly shared home arises.
+If one spouse leaves and does not show a serious intention to return, it will be irrevocably assumed that they surrender their right of use to the other spouse.
+Thus, legal advice from German divorce lawyers should be sought before leaving the shared home.